ishanjayawardena/text-search/README.md

 	  The default installation directory is '/usr/local/bin'.
-	  If you want to install the executable into a different directory, just change the value of the vairable named INSTDIR to your desired path before you invoke 'make install' command.
+	  If you want to install the executable into a different directory, just change the value of the variable named INSTDIR to your desired path before you invoke 'make install' command.
 This INSTDIR is found in the makefile.

 	  e.g. if you want to install to your /usr/bin directory, change the line in